Connect with others who understand.

 • Eating a diet low in fiber and high in animal fat

 Most people experience occasional bowel problems.
-They may have a day or two of constipation, or might experience diarrhea, for example, after eating contaminated food.
-But for people with MS, these symptoms can be much more frequent.
-They can be frustrating and embarrassing, and can even impact a person’s quality of life.
+They may have a day or two of constipation or diarrhea based on what they ate.
+But for people with MS, these symptoms can be more frequent.
+They can be frustrating, embarrassing, and can even affect quality of life.

 Many MyMSTeam members have shared their difficulties with bowel issues.
 One member described their bowel issues as “constant,” writing that battling bowel problems for eight weeks was causing them to feel extra fatigued.